dselsam/mathzoo/README.md

 We also encourage gem-writers to include:

-- an informal statement of the problem
+- a description of where the problem came from (if not implied by filename)
-- a description of where the problem came from
+- an informal statement of the problem (if not easily accessible online)
 - links to any proofs consulted during the formalization
 - ideally: detailed comments aligning an informal proof to the formal one